the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator.rst

 It will be your job to optionally change something in the configuration and, when done, press the |play_icon| icon, to actually run this copy of the simulation.

-`Export JSON` is a new feature which allows you to create a text file, which stores the current simulation parameters.
-This text file will be downloaded from your browser window, and can be reused later.
+`Export ZIP` is a new feature which allows you to create a zip file, which stores the current simulation information (datatypes, models, integrators, etc, in H5 format).
+This zip file will be downloaded from your browser window, and can be reused later.
 You could use it on the same TVB installation, or on a totally different TVB server, in several manners:

     - from web GUI, using the |upload_icon| button, on this page (top of column `History`)